Artrix-8/moviereviewmockup/README.md

 # moviereviewmockup

-mockup in progress, currently experiencing issues with pc
+mockup in progress, currently experiencing issues with emulating on home pc